 In addition to the concessions set forth in the table above, broker-dealers and other selling firms will be eligible to receive additional compensation for volume sales of eligible Units of certain of the unit investment trusts sponsored by the Sponsor.
-This additional volume concession is based on total initial offering period sales of eligible Trusts during a calendar quarter as set forth in the following table:
+This additional volume concession is based on total initial offering period sales of eligible trusts during a calendar quarter as set forth in the following table:

-Initial Offering Period Sales During Calendar Quarter Volume Concession Less than \$5,000,000 0.000% \$5,000,000 but less than \$10,000,000 0.050% \$10,000,000 but less than \$50,000,000 0.075% \$50,000,000 but less than \$100,000,000 0.100% \$100,000,000 or greater 0.110% and other selling firms will not receive additional volume compensation unless it sells at least \$5.0 million of Units of eligible Trusts during a calendar quarter.
-For example, if a firm sells \$4.5 million of Units of eligible Trusts in the initial offering period during a calendar quarter, the firm will not receive any additional compensation with respect to such Trusts.
-Except as described below, once a firm reaches a particular breakpoint during a quarter, the firm will receive the stated volume concession on all initial offering period sales of eligible Trusts during the applicable quarter.
-For example, if the firm sells \$7.5 million of units of eligible Trusts in the initial offering period during a calendar quarter, the firm will receive additional compensation of 0.05% of \$7.5 million.
-There will be no additional volume concessions on the sale of Units which are not subject to a transactional sales charge.
+Initial Offering Period Sales During Calendar Quarter Volume Concession Less than \$10,000,000 0.000% \$10,000,000 but less than \$25,000,000 0.050% \$25,000,000 but less than \$50,000,000 0.075% \$50,000,000 but less than \$100,000,000 0.100% \$100,000,000 but less than \$250,000,000 0.110% \$250,000,000 or greater 0.120%

+For a trust to be eligible for this additional volume concession for calendar quarter sales, the trust's prospectus must include disclosure related to this additional concession; a trust is not eligible for this additional volume concession if the prospectus for such trust does not include disclosure related to this additional volume concession.
+Broker-dealers and other selling firms will not receive additional volume compensation unless it sells at least \$10.0 million of units of eligible trusts during a calendar quarter.
+For example, if a firm sells \$9.5 million of units of eligible trusts in the initial offering period during a calendar quarter, the firm will not receive any additional compensation with respect to such trusts.
+Except as described below, once a firm reaches a particular breakpoint during a quarter, the firm will receive the stated volume concession on all initial offering period sales of eligible trusts during the applicable quarter.
+For example, if the firm sells \$17.5 million of units of eligible trusts in the initial offering period during a calendar quarter, the firm will receive additional compensation of 0.05% of \$17.5 million.
+There will be no additional volume concessions on the sale of units which are not subject to a transactional sales charge.
 However, such sales will be included in determining whether a firm has met the sales level breakpoints for volume concessions.
 Eligible broker-dealers and other selling firms include clearing firms that place orders with the Sponsor and provide the Sponsor with information with respect to the representatives who initiated such transactions.
 Eligible broker-dealers and other selling firms will not include firms that solely provide clearing services to other broker-dealer firms or firms who place orders through clearing firms that are eligible dealers.
-Redemptions of Units during the primary period will reduce the amount of Units used to calculate the additional volume concessions.
-Secondary market sales of all Units are excluded for purposes of these additional volume concessions.
+Redemptions of units during the initial offering period will reduce the amount of units used to calculate the additional volume concessions.
+Secondary market sales of all units are excluded for purposes of these additional volume concessions.
 The Sponsor will pay these amounts out of its own assets within a reasonable time following each calendar quarter.